pingcap/docs/system-variables.md

 - Type: Enumeration
 - Default value: `leader`
 - Possible values: `leader`, `follower`, `leader-and-follower`, `closest-replicas`, `closest-adaptive`
-- This variable is used to control where TiDB reads data
+- This variable is used to control where TiDB reads data.
 - For more details about usage and implementation, see [Follower read](/follower-read.md).

 ### tidb_restricted_read_only <span class="version-mark">New in v5.2.0</span>